-In mid-2018, amid an increasingly authoritative political environment (see "Political Climate" below), the government carried out sweeping purge of the Supreme Court. forcing 27 justices to retire, including the top judge.
-The move incited large-scale protests. with critics charging that the ruling Law and Justice Party (PiS "Political Climate"
+In mid-2018, amid an increasingly authoritative political environment (see "Political Climate" below), the government carried out а sweeping purge of the Supreme Court. forcing 27 justices to retire, including the top judge.
+The move large-scale incited protests, with critics charging that the ruling Law and Justice Partv (PiS \ see "Political Climate"